ramcharantejpuli/online-code-editor/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

 ## 📄 License
-This project is part of an academic assignment and is available for educational purposes.
+This project is part of an internship assignment and is available for educational purposes.

 ## 🙏 Acknowledgments
 - VS Code for interface inspiration